Volvo Electronic Throttle Module (ETM) Problems

 Removal and installation procedure

 Whatever Volvo ETM repair method you choose, the ETM unit must be removed from the car.
-The good news is that the manifold is no need to remove itself.
+The good news is that the manifold does not need to remove itself.

 - Open the hood and disconnect the negative battery cable.